-I came across a couple different bits of (mis)information the past day that have really concerned me.
-In both situations, people, one of whom is a certified professional midwife (CPM), give false information regarding how a cesarean affects one’s risk of uterine rupture in future pregnancies.
+I have come across a couple different bits of (mis)information that have really concerned me.
+In both situations, people give false information regarding how a cesarean affects one’s risk of uterine rupture in future pregnancies.
+First, a women asks on Facebook: “What is the risk of rupture is after a cesarean.”
+She receives this reply:

 … almost all cases the risk of rupture is less than one percent, even after multiple sections, or special scars such as an inverted T. The risk is roughly double what it is for an unscarred uterus, but considering the tiny numbers it doesn’t really make a difference, especially since the vast majority of ruptures are not catastrophic in nature, something that is not differentiated in study results.